kuol/Scala_course/README.md

 Assignments for Martin Odersky's Scala course

 # NOTE
-**For your own benefits, please don't read or copy the code if you are taking the course!**
+**For your own benefits, please respect the honor code and don't read or copy the code if you are taking the course!**